superfly/docs/getting-started/index.html.md

   <img src="/static/images/docs-guide.webp" srcset="/static/images/docs-guide@2x.webp 2x" alt="Illustration by Annie Ruygt of a chair and a small table holding a hot drink, on a rooftop, with a city skyline and hot-air balloons in the background">
 </figure>

-Get up and running quickly on Fly.io.
+Get up and running quickly on Fly.io:

 - **[Fly Launch your app](/docs/getting-started/launch/):** Launch your own app right now.

-- **[Get hands-on with a demo app](/docs/hands-on/):** Launch a small demo app, walk through creating an account, and installing `flyctl`, the Fly.io command-line tool.
+- **[Get hands-on with a demo app](/docs/hands-on/):** Launch a small demo app, walk through creating an account and installing the flyctl command-line tool.

 - **[Fly.io essentials](/docs/getting-started/essentials):** A primer on Fly Machines and Fly Launch, plus the Fly.io glossary.
 It's all here.